AnnsAnns/RIOT/doc/guides/advanced_tutorials/porting_boards.md

 in `RIOT` so no peripheral or cpu implementation is needed.
 :::

-# Porting flowchart
+# Porting Flowchart
 ![Porting flowchart](img/porting-boards.svg)

-# General structure
+# General Structure

 Like [applications](/advanced_tutorials/creating_applications/) or
 [modules](/advanced_tutorials/creating_modules),
-boards consist on a directory containing source files and makefiles.
-Usually a `BOARD` directory has the following structure
+boards consist of a directory containing source files and Makefiles.
+Usually a `BOARD` directory has the following structure, although not all of the subdirectories or Makefiles have to be present for a board implementation to work.

 ```
   board-foo/